Bertrand Meyer: Awards

 Meyer is a member of Academia Europaea and the French Academy of Technologies and a Fellow of the ACM.
-He has received honorary doctorates from ITMO University in Saint Petersburg, Russia (2004) and the University of York, UK (2015).
+He has received honorary doctorates from ITMO University in Saint Petersburg, Russia (2004) (returned in 2022) and the University of York, England (2015).

 He was the first "senior award" winner of the AITO Dahl-Nygaard award in 2005.
 This prize, named after the two founders of object-oriented programming, is awarded annually to a senior and a junior researcher who has made significant technical contributions to the field of OOP.

-He is the 2009 recipient of the IEEE Computer Society Harlan Mills award.
+He is the 2009 recipient of the IEEE Computer Society Harlan Mills award "for practical & fundamental contributions to object-oriented software engineering".

+He is an IFIP fellow, as part of the first group to receive this distinction in 2019, and received in 2017 the ACM SIGSOFT Software Engineering Educator Award.
+He was the recipient of an ERC (European Research Council) Advanced Investigator Grant (2012-2017).